AmirZimhony/ExtractCompetitorKeywords/README.md

 3.A list of the 10 most common words on each page, including the number of occurences of each word.

-An examination of this output will provide you insights about the company's marketing strategy.
+An examination of this output will provide you insights on the focal points of a company's business strategy.